lhqing/ALLCools/_sources/api/ALLCools/count_matrix/mcds/index.rst

 .. py:function:: _region_count_table_to_csr_npz(region_count_tables, region_id_map, output_prefix, compression=True, dtype=DEFAULT_MCDS_DTYPE)

-   helper func of _aggregate_region_count_to_mcds
+   Convert region count table to csr matrix.

+   Helper func of _aggregate_region_count_to_mcds.
 Take a list of region count table paths, read, aggregate them into a 2D sparse matrix and save the mC and COV separately.
    This function don't take care of any path selection, but assume all region_count_table is homogeneous type It return the saved file path